-Manor: Date: Time:
+Mentor: .
+Time:

-Grade/Subject Area: Number of Student s:
+Grade/Subject Area: Number of Students:

-Complete the following prior to walk-thro ough:
+Complete the following prior to walk-through:

 Description of Lesson:

 Area of Focus:

-Please check areas of Criteria for Effect tive Teaching observed during le sson.
+Please check areas of Criteria for Effective Teaching observation Planning & Preparation The Classroom Environment Instruction Professional Responsibilities Comments: erved during lesson.

-Planning &amp; PreparationThe Classroom Environment

-☐ Instruction☐ Professional Responsibilities Con nments:

--

 Complete after the walk-through:

-What did you learn from this experience ?
+What did you learn from this experience?

-What types of collaboration took place for or this lesson?
+What types of collaboration took place for this lesson?

 What might improve this lesson?

-·

-Completed by Date:
+Completed by: Date:

-Completed by:Date:

-Information gathered during a walk-throused as part of an evaluation ough is strictly for mentor/mentee e use and will not be
+^{}Information gathered during a walk-through is strictly for mentor/mentee use and will not be used as part of an evaluation